-Well, not so much, as it turns out.
-The decision to leave the heavy artillery behind meant the army could march faster, but it also meant that the Ottomans didn’t have any guns powerful enough to do much damage to Vienna’s walls.
-Another decision that came back to haunt the Ottomans was that they’d declared war against the Habsburgs in January of 1682, but took 15 months to mobilize their army and actually set out (in March of 1683).
-This meant that there was a massive period of time during which the Habsburgs and the rest of Europe knew that an invasion was coming, and they prepared by bolstering Vienna’s already formidable defenses and assembling armies that could be brought to the aid of the city once the Ottomans arrived.
+Well, uh, about that.
+The decision to leave the heavy artillery behind meant the army could march faster, sure, but it also meant that the Ottomans didn’t, you know, have any guns powerful enough to bring down Vienna’s walls.
+Another decision that came back to haunt the Ottomans was that they’d declared war against the Habsburgs in January of 1682, but took nearly 15 months to mobilize their army and actually set out (in March of 1683).
+This meant that there was a long period during which the Habsburgs and the rest of Europe knew that an invasion was coming, and they prepared by bolstering Vienna’s already formidable defenses and assembling armies that could be brought to the aid of the city once the Ottomans arrived.

 If I were to say at this point that one of the biggest problems the Ottoman Empire had in this period was a lack of competent leadership at its highest levels, hopefully you’d understand where I was coming from.